 - Elimination of alloy damage from welding or thermal spray repairs

-- Increase lifespan of aluminum parts
+- Increase the lifespan of aluminum parts

 - Reduce costs associated with part replacement over part repair

 - Repairs can often proceed “in-situ;” without removing a part from a plane or a component from its shipping box, saving significant man-hours in labor costs

 The pathway to FAA approval includes a bevy of precise testing and implementation steps.
 Here’s how the process works: